Department: Business Intelligence

 migrations now accomplished 20x faster

+When a company mission involves saving lives, every second counts and anything that can be done to expedite processes, surface vital information, and connect people to that mission is paramount.
+Founded in 1974, British cancer charity Anthony Nolan saves the lives of people with blood cancer by matching them with stem cell donors.
+Looking to accelerate the donor registration process and use data insights to strengthen their work, Anthony Nolan implemented the Alteryx Analytic Process Automation Platform™ as part of a digital transformation drive.
 In the UK, approximately five people start looking for a matching donor every day; that equates to more than 2,000 people needing bone marrow or stem cell transplants annually.
 As Franky Stephenson, head of business intelligence at Anthony Nolan explains, “Historically, we have had to rely on Excel to compile all the disparate data elements from our data lake to onboard a potentially lifesaving donor onto the stem cell register, and to understand how the donor would be moved through to donating their lifesaving stem cells when requested by a transplant center.
 This process took hours and hours each month — vital time that could help save a person’s life — and it was because of this that we decided to embark on a data transformation journey.”

 Managing growing datasets and ensuring regulatory compliance was top of mind for the charity as it investigated potential technologies.
 Stephenson was introduced to the Alteryx Analytics APA Platform when a spare Alteryx Designer license became available.
 In her own words she, “Tried it for a week, laughed with exhilaration, then got to work.”
 The subsequent deployment of Alteryx Server has been part of a 5-year data strategy framework which Stephenson has spearheaded with three key directives: